dtharvey/BeersLaw/BeersLaw_InstructorsGuide.md

 ---
 title: "Beers Law Instructor’s Guide"
 author: "David Harvey"
-date: "February 7, 2016"
+date: "February 2, 2016"
 output:
   pdf_document:
     fig_height: 3.75
 ---

 # Introduction
-This learning module provided an introduction to Beer's law that is suitable for either an introductory course or an advanced course in analytical chemistry.
+This learning module provided an introduction to Beer's law that is suitable for either an introductory course or an advanced course in analtyical chemistry.
 The module consists of seven investigations:

 * Investigation 0: Recalling Beer's Law
 * Investigation 1: Absorbance Spectra